 Additionally, if the accident was not your fault, you may be entitled to workers comp and the third party driver’s liability insurance.
 This means that you may be able to receive the full amount of your lost wages, as well as compensation for pain and suffering.

-Contact our Workers’ Compensation Lawyers for a Free Consultation
+Contact our Vehicle Accidents Lawyers for a Free Consultation

 Your employer will most likely fight back and hire lawyers to argue a case against your claim.
+In some cases, your claim may even be denied, requiring you to file an appeal and fight for your deserved compensation.
 That’s why you need an experienced legal team to help advocate for your case and work to get you the compensation you deserve.

 Our attorneys at Powers & Caccavale have the legal experience, understanding of the inner workings of insurance companies, and the determination needed to achieve excellent outcomes and maximize your monetary compensation.
 While we (nor any attorney) cannot guarantee a specific outcome in your case, we can assure you that we will fight tirelessly in our efforts to recover the full, fair compensation you are owed.